Low-scaling $GW$ with benchmark accuracy and application to phosphorene nanosheets: Conclusion

 \begin{acknowledgement} \fontsize{10}{12}\selectfont We kindly thank Mauro Del Ben, Ferdinand Evers, Jaroslav Fabian, Tobias Frank, Jürg Hutter and Jonas Schramm for helpful discussions.
 The Gauss Centre for Supercomputing is acknowledged for providing computational resources on SuperMUC-NG at the Leibniz Supercomputing Centre under the project IDs pn69mi and pn72pa.
 We also thank the CSC - IT Center for Science for providing computational resources.
 J.~Wilhelm acknowledges funding from DFG SFB 1277 (project A03).
 P.~Seewald acknowledges funding by the NCCR MARVEL, funded by the Swiss National Science Foundation.
 D.~Golze acknowledges financial support by the Academy of Finland (Grant No.~316168). \end{acknowledgement}

-\begin{suppinfo} \fontsize{10}{12}\selectfont In the supporting information, we show that the RI factorization in a plane-wave RI basis set is independent of the RI metric, we report the results for the $GW$100 benchmark set with 30 mini\-max points, an input file of CP2K for the $GW$100 test, the xyz geometry of the test of Fig.~3, the customized RI basis set for hydrogen and phosphorus, a CP2K input for a large-scale $GW$ calculation are available.
+\begin{suppinfo} \fontsize{10}{12}\selectfont In the SI, we show that the RI factorization in a plane-wave RI basis set is independent of the RI metric.
+We report the results for the $GW$100 benchmark set with 30 mini\-max points.
+We provide an input file of CP2K for the $GW$100 test, the xyz geometry of the test of Fig.~3, the customized RI basis set for hydrogen and phosphorus and a CP2K input for a large-scale $GW$ calculation.
 Moreover, a detailed comparison between FHI-aims and CP2K on the phosphorene sheets from Section~\ref{sec:appl} is given. \end{suppinfo}

 \begin{tocentry}

 \end{tocentry}